Discover your next big idea in food packaging & processing this Sept.

 Those looking to expand or break into insect processing may find it helpful to have a reference of prominent processes to use in operations amid continued market growth.
 In “Processing insects for use in the food and feed industry” from the Current Opinion in Insect Science journal, author and Purdue University Professor of Food Science Andrea Liceaga lays out six overarching techniques that can be applied in edible insect processing operations.

 Liceaga highlights that insects are more likely to be eaten if they are processed into non-recognizable forms.
-Thus, she stresses the use of “commercial processing methods that will render the protein suitable for food/feed formulation, while maintaining the safety, nutritional and sensory quality of the final product.”
+As such, she stresses the use of “commercial processing methods that will render the protein suitable for food/feed formulation, while maintaining the safety, nutritional and sensory quality of the final product.”

 Grinding for protein extraction